khaors/geocompr/main.md

 For instance, a score greater 10 might be a suitable threshold indicating raster cells where to place a bike shop (Figure \@ref(fig:bikeshop-berlin)).

 <div class="figure" style="text-align: center">
-preserve69b074bdc2f06aa6
+preserve56d0f2e61edc3ce5
 <p class="caption">(\#fig:bikeshop-berlin)Suitable areas (i.e., raster cells with a score > 10) in accordance with our hypothetical survey for bike stores in Berlin.</p>
 </div>

 ## Discussion and next steps

 The here presented approach is a typical example of the normative usage of a GIS [@longley_geographic_2015].
-We combined survey data with expert-based knowledge and assumptions (definition of metroplitan areas, defining class intervals, definition of a final score threshold).
+We combined survey data with expert-based knowledge and assumptions (definition of metropolitan areas, defining class intervals, definition of a final score threshold).
 It should be clear that this approach is not suitable for scientific knowledge advancement but is a very applied way of information extraction.
 This is to say, we can only suspect based on common sense that we have identified areas suitable for bike shops.
 However, we have no proof that this is in fact the case.